gohugoio/hugoDocs/content/en/templates/template-debugging.md

 <pre>{{ . | jsonify (dict "indent" " ") }}</pre>
 ```

+Note that Hugo will throw an error if you attempt to use this construct to display context that includes a page collection (e.g., the context passed to home, section, taxonomy, and term templates).

 ## Why Am I Showing No Defined Variables?

 Check that you are passing variables in the `partial` function: